 Be careful because the stairway is old and slippery.
 It isn’t great for unstable walkers, but it’s a quick side experience when visiting the nearby seals.

-8. Picnic at Ellen Browning Scripps Park
+8. Picnic or Play at Ellen Browning Scripps Park

 9. Experience the Museum of Contemporary Art San Diego, La Jolla